Zjax

 </button>

-function may be called as many times as you like from anywhere in your application.
-This makes it possible to organize your code any way you like, for a complex application for example you may want to create an actions/
+It's possible to organize your code any way you like.
+For a complex application for example you may want to create an actions/

 directory with separate namespaced files for products.js